commit-live-students/visualization_matplotlib_project/q03_plot_innings_runs_histogram/README.md

 ## Hint:
-Remember, what we want is the count of balls played (aggregation) and sum of runs (aggregation), per match per player (grouping).
-Since there is one grouping, and two different aggregations, you might want to "merge" them into one dataframe.
+Remember, what we want is th sum of runs (aggregation), per match (grouping).
+You will need to first create a dataframe as required and the plot the same.
+Look for a suitable pandas function that can be used for such operation.